 Regarding the efficiency of parametrization, on the one hand we can see that if $q_T$ is to small, thus only a few channels are preallocated to tenants, the search space of the CA in the second step is too much constrained to reach an efficient solution (i.e. the tenants do not have enough alternatives).
 This is quite straightforward, and not surprising.

 On the other hand however, we can see that as $q_{ch}$ is increased, the results tend to deteriorate, which is a more interesting phenomenon.
-The explanation for this is the following: As $q_{ch}$ is increased, single channels in preferred positions (belonging to BSs, which provide good connection to multiple tenants) are able to occupy a higher number of tenant slots (as they provide more offers).
-In such cases channels of lesser preferred BS are more likely to be not preallocated at all, implying unused resources.
+The explanation for this is the following: Even if we choose $q_T=8$, tenants with free slots (in extreme cases even with no allocated channels) may remain after the execution of the M2MGS -- the probability of such cases and the extreme cases of 'preallocation starvation' (i.e. the event, when no channels are preallocated to a tenant) depend on the number and quota ($q_{ch}$) of channels.
+As $q_{ch}$ is increased, single channels in preferred positions (belonging to BSs, which provide good connection to multiple tenants) are able to occupy a higher number of tenant slots (as they provide more offers).
+In such cases channels of less preferred BS are more likely to be not preallocated at all, implying unused resources.